fetchai/agents-aea/docs/message-routing.md

 - `Skills` deposit `Messages` in `OutBox`
 - `OutBox` constructs an `Envelope` from the `Message`
-- `Multiplexer` assigns messages to relevant `Connection` based on four rules:
+- `Multiplexer` assigns messages to relevant `Connection` based on the following rules:

+	1. Component to component messages are routed by their `component_id`
+	2. Agent to agent messages, are routed following four rules:
-	1. checks if `to` field can be interpreted as `connection_id`, if so uses that else
+		1. checks if `EnvelopeContext` exists and specifies a `Connection`, if so uses that else
-	2. checks if `EnvelopeContext` exists and specifies a `Connection`, if so uses that else
+		2. checks which connection handled the last message from `sender`, if present uses that else
 		3. checks if default routing is specified for the `protocol_id` referenced in the `Envelope`, if so uses that else
 		4. sends to default `Connection`.

 - `Connections` can process `Envelopes` directly or encode them for transport to another agent.